2020 Sweden Hockey Games

-The 2019 Sweden Hockey Games was played between 6 and 9 February 2020.
-The Czech Republic, Finland, Sweden and Russia played a round-robin for a total of three games per team and six games in total.
+The 2020 Beijer Hockey Games was played between 6 and 9 February 2020.
+The Czech Republic, Finland, Sweden and Russia played a round-robin for a total of three games per team and six games in total, one game in was played in Helsinki, Finland and five games in Stockholm, Sweden.
 Sweden won the tournament.
 The tournament was part of 2019–20 Euro Hockey Tour.